 Rankin’s dragons are several inches smaller.
 Plus, they have a more subdued “beard.”
 These lizards are also available in a variety of morphs thanks to the breeding community.

 Another notable trait of this species is its social nature.
 Unlike other types of pet lizards, Rankin’s dragons thrive in small colonies.
 Some fighting can occur with males.
 But females can get along just fine.

 A well-decorated enclosure can also promote better behavior amongst a small group of lizards.
 These reptiles need strategically placed branches for climbing, rocks for basking, and plants for hiding.
 They also like to have several hiding boxes to get some peace and quiet.

-The leopard gecko is one of the most popular pet lizards in the trade.
+The leopard gecko is one of the most popular pet lizards in the trade (and one of the most popular types of pet geckos as well).
 They are readily available from most pet stores and usually come with an affordable price tag to boot!

 This lizard gets its name from the black and brown spots that cover its entire body.
 Against the yellow-tan base color, these spots create a beautiful pattern that’s reminiscent of the leopard feline.